Department of Piura

 Piura (/es/) is a department of Peru.
 Located on the country's northwestern coast, it is known for its tropical and dry beaches.
 It is the most populous department and region in Peru, its twelfth smallest department, and its fourth-most densely populated department, after Tumbes, La Libertad, and Lambayeque.
 It is administered by regional government.
 Its capital is Piura and its largest port cities, Paita and Talara, are also among the most important in Peru.

+According to the adjusted 2025 census results, around 2,115,000 people lived in Piura.

 History

 The country's latest decentralization program is in hiatus after the proposal to merge departments was defeated in the national referendum in October 2005.
 The referendum held on October 30, 2005, as part of the ongoing decentralization process in Peru, to decide whether the region would merge with the current regions of Lambayeque and Tumbes to create a new Región Norte was defeated.

 Geography

 The Piura Region is bordered to the north by the Tumbes Region and Ecuador, to the east by Cajamarca Region, to the south by the Lambayeque Region, and to the west by the Pacific Ocean.
 "Punta Pariñas" in Piura is South America's most western point.